kuberlab/docs/docs/Projects/Work With Project.md

 * GIT - git repository.
 GitHub,BitBucket,GitLab,...
 * NFS - external network file system that support NFS protocol.
-* Cluster Storage - storage attached to your cluster by administrator.
+* Cluster Storage - storage attached to your cluster by administrator or Kuberlab storage.
 See [Cluster Storage](/Resources/Clusters.md).
-* Kuberlab Storages - persistent volume from your infrastructure.
-See [Kuberlab Storage](/Resources/Kuberlab Storage.md).
 * S3 Bucket - Storage that used your S3 bucket as data source.

 To add new storages or edit old open "SOURCES" tab in the Project.